• Home

 1. A larger reed and chamber for easier blowing and richer tone

-2. A Noise Filter that cleans up the low clarion to improve its response
+2. A compensating feature called Noise Filter that strengthens the low clarion

 TERMINOLOGY: Chalumeau – low register Clarion – middle register